The Complex Lasting Results of Globalization on the Global Food System: Youth and Beyond

 Gone are the days when your plate was a mirror of your local harvest.
 Today’s dinner might have quinoa from Peru, avocados from Kenya, and salmon from Norway, all in a New York bistro.
 This isn’t just a consumer convenience—it’s an growth oriented leap in food sourcing and distribution.

-“Globalization is a game—unreliable and quickly progressing.
-It alters conceptual frameworks, merging ‘local’ and ‘global’ into a fluid range rather than discrete opposites.”
+“Globalization is a game—unreliable and quickly changing.
+It alters conceptual frameworks, merging ‘local’ and ‘global’ into a fluid spectrum rather than discrete opposites.”

 — Mira Sohal, Senior Agro-economist, Global Food Systems Institute